A quadratically enriched count of rational curves: Introduction

 in $\GW(k)$.
 So the weighted count of degree $D$ rational plane curves through the points $p_1,p_2,\ldots,p_r$ given on the right hand side is independent of the general choice of points.
-When $k$ is an infinite field and $S$ is rational over $k,$ such a general choice of points exists. \end{thmintro}
+When $k$ is an infinite field and $S$ is rational over $k,$ there exist such $p_1,p_2,\ldots,p_r$. \end{thmintro}